carterjin/dog-breed-app/README.md

 		dog_breed_predict.py: Contains the algorithm to predict dog breeds, which is imported by run.py

-		resnet50_dog_predict_model: The model with pretrained weights which is loaded by dog_breed_predict.py
+		resnet50_dog_predict_model: A pretrained model which is loaded by dog_breed_predict.py

 		run.py: Runs the Flask app.